 Light: Spider plants are fans of indirect sunlight, but are also able to thrive in lower light conditions.
 Leaves can get scorched if the sunlight is too hot.

 Care: If you do notice brown leaves or tips of leaves you will want to either pluck the leaves, or clip the tips of the leaf.
 Discoloration may be caused by chemicals in water, or overwatering.
 Leaves will start to droop when plant is underwatered.

 Where to find Spider plants: Right here!
 Click here to grab your you new spider plant.
-If we are out of plants though, Spider plant babies with and without roots started can also be found on on Etsy and Amazon.
-Check out these Spider plant babies that are raised with Reiki and crystals.
+If we are out of plants though, Spider plant babies with and without roots started can also be found on Etsy and Amazon.
 Larger Spider plants can be located at your local plant store or home improvement stores, but keep in mind that it is not likely that they were raised with the same Reiki, love and crystals 😊

 Pothos plants are perfect for plant killers.

 Pothos are tough as nails and withstand quite a bit of being forgotten about in the watering department.

 If keeping plants alive is not usually your forte, be prepared for that to change.
 Pothos is ready for you and whatever neglect you throw at it (it would prefer Love though!).